What it says on the tin.

 When I started Seroquel about a year ago (the only psychiatric med I’ve been on in years), I was prescribed 100mg, one pill at night.
 It worked like a charm for several months, but then I started getting the token grogginess in the mornings.
 At the advice of my psychiatrist, I went down to 75mg.
 Except that they don’t make Seroquel in 75mg tablets, so I actually took three 25mg pills at night.
 Okay, so that was fine.
 Grogginess gone, but sleep was still good, along with mood, psychosis, etc. I was told that if need be, I could go back up to 100mg and give her a call for a new prescription.

-During a week about two months ago where I was having trouble sleeping due to other factors (noise pollution, chronic pain), I went back up to 100mg, taking four of the 25mg pills.
+During a week about two months ago where I was having trouble sleeping due to other factors, I went back up to 100mg, taking four of the 25mg pills.
 I kind of meant to go back down after that week or so, but the 100mg was working well and the grogginess hadn’t returned, so I stayed, and was given a new prescription to go back to 100mg.

-Now, I was back to the one, 100mg pill, again free to go down again if it was too much.
-This pill still seemed to “hit me” differently than the four 25mg way and I felt the grogginess return.
-I wasn’t sure if this was again other factors (bad chronic fatigue week, all that) or the meds, so I tried cutting the 100mg (half, then cutting one of those halves in half again) and taking 75mg.
+Now, I was back to the one, 100mg pill, again free to go down if it was too much.
+This pill still seemed to hit me differently than the four 25mg ones, and I felt the grogginess return.
+I wasn’t sure if this was again other factors or the meds, so I tried cutting the 100mg (half, then cutting one of those halves in half again) and taking 75mg.
 (Bear with me through the numbers for a minute.)

 I did eventually attribute the extra grogginess to probably external factors, but I also didn’t feel any worse for taking the 75mg, and my psychiatrist had emphasized again and again taking the lowest effective dose, especially since you can develop a tolerance to Seroquel over time.
 So I took the 75mg for a few weeks.
 I felt stressed a lot, but attributed it to having a lot to do.
 I was still writing like crazy, and mostly keeping up.